element-hq/element-x-android/CONTRIBUTING.md

 For ktlint to fix some detected errors for you (you still have to check and commit the fix of course)

-#### knit
+#### checkDocs

-[knit](https://github.com/Kotlin/kotlinx-knit) is a tool which checks markdown files on the project.
-Also it generates/updates the table of content (toc) of the markdown files.
+`checkDocs` is a Gradle task which checks markdown files on the project to ensure their table of contents is up to date.
+It uses `tools/docs/generate_toc.py --verify` under the hood, and has a counterpart `generateDocsToc` task which runs `tools/docs/generate_toc.py` to update the table of contents of markdown files.

 So everytime the toc should be updated, just run
 <pre>
-./gradlew knit
+./gradlew generateDocsToc
 </pre>

 and commit the changes.